 3. Noisy Engine

 When oil can’t flow around the engine due to a clogged oil filter, the metal components begin to grind together due to an excessive amount of friction.
-This will result in a very noisy engine which can also result in metal-to-metal noises from the engine.
+These metal-on-metal noises make for a very noisy engine.

 Allowing continued metal-to-metal contact is going to create a lot of wear on the engine.
 Left unchecked, it will turn into engine damage, which is an expensive repair.

 A clogged oil filter can actually also cause high oil pressure if the oil pressure sensor is measuring the oil pressure before the oil filter.

 High oil pressure is far from being as bad as low oil pressure for the engine, but it can still cause significant problems.
 For example, gaskets might begin to leak oil.
 If you have noticed that there are external oil leaks coming from the engine or the oil filter, it may be caused by a bad oil filter.

 Most car models will also show the oil pressure warning light when the oil pressure is too high, so keep in mind that you may be dealing with either too high or too low oil pressure when you see the oil pressure light.

 RELATED: High Oil Pressure Causes & Symptoms

 5. Stalling engine